 The State Health Insurance Assistance Program (SHIP) is a government program with trained counselors in every state.
-In Oregon, the SHIP is called Senior Health Insurance Benefits Assistance (SHIBA).
+In Oregon, the SHIP is called the Senior Health Insurance Benefits Assistance.

-SHIBA is independent (not connected with any insurance company or health plan).
+The Senior Health Insurance Benefits Assistance is independent (not connected with any insurance company or health plan).
 It is a state program that gets money from the Federal government to give free local health insurance counseling to people with Medicare.

-SHIBA counselors can help you with your Medicare questions or problems.
+The Senior Health Insurance Benefits Assistance counselors can help you with your Medicare questions or problems.
 They can help you understand your Medicare rights, help you make complaints about your medical care or treatment, and help you straighten out problems with your Medicare bills.
-SHIBA counselors can also help you understand your Medicare plan choices and answer questions about switching plans.
+The Senior Health Insurance Benefits Assistance counselors can also help you understand your Medicare plan choices and answer questions about switching plans.

-Method Senior Health Insurance Benefits Assistance (Oregon's SHIP) CALL (800) 722-4134 ТТҮ 711 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
-WRITE Senior Health Insurance Benefits Assistance 350 Winter Street NE, Suite 330 Salem, OR 97301 WEBSITE www.OregonShiba.org
+Method Senior Health Insurance Benefits Assistance (Oregon SHIP) - Contact Information CALL (800) 722-4134 TTY 711 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.

+Method Senior Health Insurance Benefits Assistance (Oregon SHIP) - Contact Information

+WRITE Senior Health Insurance Benefits Assistance

+350 Winter Street NE, Suite 330

+Salem, OR 97301

+WEBSITE www.OregonShiba.org

-SECTION 4 Quality Improvement Organization (paid by Medicare to check on the quality of care for people with Medicare) people with Medicare)
+SECTION 4 Quality Improvement Organization

+(paid by Medicare to check on the quality of care for

+people with Medicare)